The 5 Things We Wish PTs, MDs, and Patients Knew About Pudendal Neuralgia and Pudendal Nerve Entrapment

 Loretta J. Robertson, PT, MS

-Loretta is a physical therapist who is a key part of Dr. Hibner’s (GYN and Pudendal surgeon) team in Phoenix, Arizona.
+Loretta was a physical therapist who is a key part of Dr. Hibner’s (GYN and Pudendal surgeon) team in Phoenix, Arizona.
+She is now happily retired and living in Hawaii.
 She has long been regarded by patients and colleagues as a leading clinician in her field.
 She has more than 23 years of experience as a Physical Therapist specializing in Orthopedic and pelvic girdle dysfunction.
 In 1999, Loretta was recognized as a Board Certified Clinical Specialist in Orthopedics by the American Physical Therapy Association.
 Along with Dr. Michael Hibner, she has co-authored a paper on pudendal neuralgia and plans to continue this research collaboration in the coming years.
 She was a part time instructor in New York at Columbia University’s graduate P.T. program for 7 years.

 Tracy Sher, MPT, CSCS

 Tracy Sher, MPT, CSCS started working as an orthopedic and pelvic physical therapist in 2000.
 She currently owns her own private practice, Sher Pelvic Health and Healing in Orlando, FL.
 She sees patients locally as well as from out of state and country for a variety of pelvic/pelvic floor diagnoses, with a specialization in complex pelvic pain issues.
 Tracy is also the founder of this blog, Pelvic Guru.
-Tracy is a Board Director for the International Pelvic Pain Society.
+Tracy was on the Board Director for the International Pelvic Pain Society.

 Tracy has presented for the International Pelvic Pain Society and the Canadian Physiotherapy Association.
 She has also been a speaker at the APTA’s Combined Section Meeting and the Annual Conference.
 She regularly presented lectures to OB/GYN’s for Grand Rounds at Florida Hospital and GYN, Family Health and Colorectal Residents and Fellows, Urology- Prostate Surgery Teams and the Endometriosis Support Group.
 She started and managed a GYN Family Resident Pelvic PT observation program.
 She is currently completing her AASECT Sexuality Counseling Certification to complement her work.
 She received her Bachelor’s degree from Emory University in Atlanta, GA.
 She completed her Master of Physical Therapy degree at Northwestern University in Chicago, IL, where she also received an award for clinical excellence.
 She is a member of the APTA SOWH, American Association of Sexuality Counselors, Educators and Therapists, the National Vulvodynia Association, the International Pelvic Pain Society, and contributes to Pudendal Neuralgia networks.